lakshyaagarwal2002/Barber_shop/README.md

 # Barber_shop
-Landing page for a barber shop
+Landing page for a barber shop.
 This page is created using HTML and CSS.